Skip to main content

 Insights

-• This collection includes correspondence from other missions in Sierra Leone, including the Rio Pongo mission.
-This ran for 25 years and was conducted by the native clergy of Africa and West India.
+• This collection includes correspondence from other missions in West Africa, including the Rio Pongas Mission.
+This was conceived by the West Indian Church in Barbados, and was conducted by West Indians of African descent.

-• Despite the legal abolition of the slave trade, it continued to operate.
-The papers of Thomas Perronet Thompson reveal how slave-owners were caught and tried while he was governor.
+• Despite Britain's legal abolition of the slave trade in 1807, it continued to operate under the flags of other nations.
+The papers of Thomas Perronet Thompson reveal how slavers were caught and tried while he was governor.

 • The Rev. Phillip Quaque was a native of the Cape Coast in Ghana.
 Sent to England for training, he became the first African to be ordained by the Church of England.